-When it comes to choosing a new care management system to replace an established paper-based care recording process, you need to understand a whole plethora of different criterion in order to get the right system for your needs.
-However the first and most important question that you need to ask is “Why is it imperative to evolve the way you plan, record and manage care?” in the first instance you are moving away from a system that has worked since you started your career in care to a potential unknown.
-That is why this week we’ve broken down the top 5 benefits care providers will see when they use a care management system.
+When it comes to choosing a new care management system to replace an established paper-based care recording process, you need to understand a whole plethora of different criteria in order to get the right system for your needs.
+However, the first and most important question that you need to ask is, “Why is it imperative to evolve the way you plan, record and manage care?” in the first instance you are moving away from a system that has worked since you started your career in care to a potential unknown.
+That is why we’ve broken down the top 5 benefits care providers will see when they use a digital care management system.
 This article is based on direct feedback from our clients using the Nourish system as well as industry trends and commentary from the care sector.

 Care management systems enable better care

 - Your care teams will be able to record more care and health records when they use a care management system when compared to traditional paper based methods.
 Typically our clients find that their teams record around 30% more notes and spend around 2 hours less per carer per week doing them.

 - More actionable information is provided by a care management system as they are able to process number based information into handy charts for management.